callstats-io/csio-api-doc/source/includes/_callbacks.md

 }
 ```

-The `csConnectionRecommendationCallback` function gives the statistics measured, and the ranking of the TURN servers provided in the callstats.startPrecallTests API.
+The `csConnectionRecommendationCallback` function is set with the on() functionality.
+The callback is invoked when the precall tests are finished for all the TURN credentials given in 'startPrecallTest'.
+Connection recommendation gives the statistics measured, and the ranking of the TURN servers provided.

 Params  | Type | Description
 -----------  | -------- | ----------